 Start as soon as you can

-If you can say “yes” to the above 3 statements, it’s time to think about your brand strategy because…
+If you can say “yes” to the above 3 statements, it’s time to think about building your brand because…

 1. When you start out with a solid brand strategy, you set the stage for effective marketing, content, social media, and messaging.
 Doing strategy first makes all of these aspects a lot easier and more effective!